 I’ve partnered with World Port Seafood to share new twists on some traditional Mexican recipes that have been passed down through my family.
 WPS sponsored this post by sending me a great selection of Ancient Grain Haddock Filets, Redhook® Beer-Battered Shrimp, Faroe Islands Salmon, and Omaha Steakhouse® Fries, and for this first post I’ll be sharing my recipe for the incredible Ancient Grain Haddock Quesadillas we created and the Beer Battered Shrimp Fiesta Tacos we couldn’t get enough of!
 Keep an eye out on my blog for upcoming posts where I share my favorite margarita recipe created by my husband, and how I make delicious homemade guacamole.
 As always, all opinions are my own.
 If I’m ever sent something I don’t like or wouldn’t recommend, I’m not afraid to send it back.
 However, I truly do highly recommend WPS.

 My husband Robin’s family is full of huge seafood fans and they LOVED what we made for dinner the other day, featuring World Port Seafood.
 My husband and I have traveled the world to areas famous for fresh seafood like New Orleans, Italy and the Mediterranean, the East Coast of the United States, and nothing has even come close to being as delicious as the seafood we were sent.
 We especially loved the beer battered shrimp, which could be cooked in endless ways.
 These meals were especially convenient, because everything comes cooked, and just needs to be heated up in the manner specified on the packaging, so you can’t go wrong!
+Even more convenient is that World Port Seafood delivers fresh, delicious seafood straight to your door, so you don’t even have to take the time to select the best items, they do it all for you!
+Click here to order your own!
+WPS is offering an exclusive deal to my readers, which is the perfect way to get to know World Port Seafood.
+You’ll get an incredible package of premium seafood for just $49.99 – which includes FREE shipping – and you’ll get a $15 Reward Card to use on your next World Port Seafood order.

 For our Beer Battered Shrimp Fiesta Tacos, we made 8 tacos in under 30 minutes, so to say it was a fast and easy meal was an understatement!
 We used 8 organic flour tortillas, heated for roughly 10 seconds on each side in a pan, and topped them with zesty, homemade lemon, dill, and red cabbage coleslaw, homemade guacamole, fresh cilantro, avocados, freshly diced tomatoes, 3 Redhook® Beer-Battered Shrimp per taco cooked as directed on the packaging, and topped with a homemade spicy Chile and garlic aioli.
 I squeezed lime juice over my tacos to really draw out the flavor of the shrimp, and dipped into homemade ghost pepper salsa, and it was out of this world!